activeyawcontrol/simrig-evolution/README.md

 ## Appendix: Wheel collection

-### Wheel 1: convert the T300RS
+### Wheel 1: convert the T300RS wheel

+Purchased September 2020

 Why: I already have the T300, so it's sort of free.
 What I bought: SimRacingCoach Thrustmaster-to-OSW adapter, the wrong quick release

-Purchased September 2020

 ![on the bottom](https://raw.githubusercontent.com/activeyawcontrol/simrig-evolution/main/rev6x.jpg)